Let the Right One In (novel): Synopsis

-Oskar is a boy who is on the verge of his 13th birthday.
+Oskar is a bullied boy who is on the verge of his 13th birthday.
 He lives with his mother, who is loving and with whom he seems to have a connection.
 His father is an alcoholic living in the countryside.
 Oskar has gained interests in crime and forensics.
 He keeps a scrapbook filled with articles about murders and often fantasizes about killing his tormentors.
 He even goes as far as taking out his aggression on a tree in the woods near his apartment.

-Oskar befriends Eli.
-Eli, who lives with a man named Håkan, is revealed to be a vampire who was turned as a child and is stuck forever in a child's body and mind.
+Oskar befriends someone named Eli, who appears to be a girl his age.
+Eli, who lives with a man named Håkan, is revealed to be an immortal vampire who was turned as a child and is stuck forever in a child's body and mind.
 Oskar and Eli develop a relationship, and Eli helps him fight back against his tormentors.
 Their relationship becomes closer, and they reveal more of themselves, including fragments of Eli's life.
-Among the details revealed is that Eli is a boy named Elias who was castrated when he was turned into a vampire over 200 years ago.
-Eli dresses in girls' clothing, is perceived by outsiders as a girl, and insists on being referred to as one.
+Among the details revealed is that Eli was born a boy named Elias, who was castrated by a pedophilic vampire-nobleman over 200 years ago.
+The androgynous Elias now presents as Eli dressing in feminine clothing, thus perceived by townspeople as a girl.

+Following this revelation, the novel switches the pronouns referring to Eli from "she" to "he".
+When Eli confides, "I'm not a girl," Oskar responds by simply asking if they want to date.
+Suspecting Eli might be a boy, Oskar later asks one of his female teachers, Marie-Louise, whether two boys can fall in love and commit to one another.
+Since he had recently developed romantic feelings for Eli, he tries to understand if same-sex romance is acceptable.
+He also asks her whether it is possible for someone to be both a boy and a girl at the same time.